geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-27-1-released.md

 This release addresses security vulnerabilities and is considered an critical update for production systems.

-* [CVE-2025-30220](https://github.com/geoserver/geoserver/security/advisories/GHSA-jj54-8f66-c5pc) XML External Entity (XXE) Processing Vulnerability in GeoServer WFS Service (High 8.2)
+* [CVE-2025-30220](https://github.com/geoserver/geoserver/security/advisories/GHSA-jj54-8f66-c5pc) XML External Entity (XXE) Processing Vulnerability in GeoServer WFS Service (High)

 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.